Benefits of the Autoscan Fission Track Dating (FTD) system:

 These measurements are applied both in petroleum exploration, in which the likelihood of finding oil in a given location is assessed by means of determination of the age and temperature history of the rock, and in the fundamental determination of rock age in such locations as Antarctica and the Himalaya ranges, for research purposes.
 Our major clients are government research departments and universities, with an emphasis in geology.

-The latest, most exciting enhancement of Trakscan (which is the result of a 3-year collaborative research project in conjunction with the FTD group at the University of Melbourne, which is headed by Professor A.J.W.
-Gleadow) is the development of a version of our software which incorporates fully automated counting of fission tracks, both on the apatite grain as well as on the mica.
+The latest, most exciting enhancement of Trackscan Plus (which is the result of a 3-year collaborative research project in conjunction with the FTD group at the University of Melbourne, which is headed by Professor A.J.W.
+Gleadow) is the development of a version of our software which incorporates fully automated counting of fission tracks, both on the apatite grain as well as on the mica for the EDM technique, and on the apatite grains for the La ICP-MS technique.
 This is a world-first achievement which follows decades of failed attempts by other groups - the many types of artefact and natural defects in apatite crystals, coupled with hitherto insufficiently sophisticated technology, have previously rendered such automation unachievable.
 In particular, the rise of much faster and more powerful computing hardware and software, as well as the advent of digital cameras with greater image resolution and smaller pixel sizes, have been the enabling factor for this wonderful enhancement of Trakscan.
 It is now possible to completely bypass a very tedious aspect of the FTD technique - the manual counting of tracks.

 A further benefit which has accrued during the development of automated counting is that, because of the ability to store extremely high-quality 3-D images of the tracks in the apatite grain, the subsequent fate of the grain is no longer important.
-This means that destructive analytical techniques (eg. laser ICP-M analysis) can be employed, without the fear that the original track information will no longer be available.
+This means that destructive analytical techniques (eg. La ICP-MS analysis) can be employed, without the fear that the original track information will no longer be available.
 This, in turn, also means that it is possible to avoid the inconvenient and time-consuming nuclear bombardment of the apatite grains (which is currently required in order to elicit secondary emissions.
 These are in turn measured with a mica detector.
 The secondary emissions allow the uranium concentration in the apatite to be deduced).
-The laser ICP-MS technique is able to quantify the concentrations of various elements directly, albeit destructively.
+The La ICP-MS technique is able to quantify the concentrations of various elements directly, albeit destructively.
+But it also generates a much greater volume of information, which improves the statistics of the analysis.
 However, for those users who prefer to use the radiation-based external detector method (EDM), it is still possible to use our systems in this traditional manner, but with the additional convenience of being able to count the fission tracks automatically in both the apatite grain mount and the muscovite mica external detector material.